knative/docs/docs/getting-started/first-traffic-split.md

     A new `Revision` will get created each and every time you make changes to your Knative Service, whether you assign it a name or not.
 When splitting traffic, Knative splits traffic between different `Revisions` of your Knative Service.

-Instead of "world," let's have our Knative Service "hello" greet "Knative."
+Instead of `TARGET`="World," let's update the environment variable `TARGET` on our Knative Service `hello` to greet "Knative".
+Lets name this new revision `hello-knative`
 === "kn"

     ``` bash